eirikt/default-webapp-vue-vite-vercel/README.md

 A "production" version is also available.
-Here the JavaScript is minified and compacted, decreasing the download size even more.
+Here the ECMAScript is minified and compacted, decreasing the download size even more.

 Execute:
 ```shell